raganwald/raganwald.github.com/index.md

 I am [technical](#i-am-technical).
 I ship [products](#i-ship-products).
 I grow [engineering](#i-grow-engineering).
 And I foster [collaboration](#i-lead-through-collaboration).
 I'm [available for work](#im-available-for-work), and [this is not my first rodeo](#this-is-not-my-first-rodeo).

-- I have led teams from four to forty-five people; I've led through growth in size and complexity from startup-in-a-room to IPO and globally distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.
+- I have led teams from four to forty-five people; I've led through growth in size and complexity from startup-in-a-room to IPO and globally distributed teams; I've led through engineering-wide changes to structure, process, tooling, and platforms.

-- I am a strong communicator: I wrote a respected [book about JavaScript](/creative-works.html#books); I write technical documentation and essays; and I speak at both tech conferences and company-wide events.[^creative-works]
+- I communicate: I wrote a respected [book about JavaScript](/creative-works.html#books); I write technical documentation and essays; and I speak at both tech conferences and company-wide events.[^creative-works]

-- I shipped the products and features responsible for KL Group/Sitraka's and PagerDuty's successful exits.[^sitraka-quest][^PDNYSE]
+- I shipped products and features that contributed to KL Group/Sitraka's and PagerDuty's successful exits.[^sitraka-quest][^PDNYSE]

+My experience is itemized in more detail on [LinkedIn]; my personal email is [raganwald@gmail.com]; and my résumé is available upon [request][raganwald@gmail.com].

 [^creative-works]: My books, essays, and conference talks are available on my [creative works page].

-My experience is itemized in more detail on [LinkedIn]; my personal email is [raganwald@gmail.com]; and my résumé is available upon [request][raganwald@gmail.com].
+[^sitraka-quest]: KL/Group/Sitraka was aquired by Quest Software in 2002.
+[^PDNYSE]: PagerDuty went public on the NYSE in 2019.

 ---

 ## What I believe

-I believe that all software is social software.
+- I believe that all software is social software.
 I believe that to thrive, software must become the comunications medium or load-bearing source of truth for a critical process.

-I believe in systems-first thinking.
-I believe that human mistakes are opportunities for organizational improvement.

-I believe that "improved productivity" is the faster horses of enterprise software.
+- I believe that "improved productivity" is the faster horses of enterprise software.
 I believe that transforming the way customers think about their work, communicate about their work, and do their work is fundamental to creating and dominating entirely new markets.

 ---